Tanja Gönner: Career in state government

+She was a member of the German Bundestag from 2002 until her resignation on 13 July 2004: with 54.1% of the first votes, she was the directly elected member of the Bundestag for the Zollernalb – Sigmaringen constituency (constituency 295).
+After she was appointed minister, she initially did not hold a seat in the Baden-Württemberg state parliament but won the seat for the Sigmaringen state parliamentary constituency in the state parliament elections in March 2011.
+She resigned from the state parliament on 30 June 2012.
+She was replaced by Klaus Burger.

 In 2004, Gönner was appointed State Minister for Social Affairs in the government of Minister-President Erwin Teufel of Baden-Württemberg.
+At the same time, she was appointed the state government's commissioner for the disabled.
+As a result, she was temporarily the youngest member of the Federal Council.
 In the subsequent governments of Ministers-President Günther Oettinger and Stefan Mappus, she served as State Minister of the Environment from 2005 to 2011.
 In this capacity, she notably defended the controversial Stuttgart 21 infrastructure project.

 In the negotiations to form a coalition government following the 2009 federal elections, Gönner was part of the working group on the environment, agriculture and consumer protection, led by Ilse Aigner and Michael Kauch.

 In 2011, news media reported that Gönner was the preferred candidate of Chancellor Angela Merkel to succeed Matthias Kurth as president of the Federal Network Agency for Electricity, Gas, Telecommunications, Posts and Railway (BNetzA); after negotiations, however, Jochen Homann was eventually appointed.

 Life after politics

 From 2012 to 2022, Gönner served as chair of the board at GIZ.

-Since June 2022, Gönner has been serving as Managing Director of the Federation of German Industries (BDI).
+Since June 2022, Gönner has been serving as managing director of the Federation of German Industries (BDI).